ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

   Removing both impls but leaving the route would be a compile error, which hands over the location.
 Remove both so it compiles clean and fails as a 404.
   Q5 now collects TWO numbers.
 The week-2 lecture opens on the paired distribution.
-  KNOCK-ON: Lab 1 project-intro quotes "469 tests" and an App.spec.ts insertion point at ~10896.
-Recount both after the deletion.
+  KNOCK-ON: Lab 1 project-intro quotes a "469 tests" count and an App.spec.ts insertion point for its walkthrough.
+Recount both after the deletion — don't trust either number without checking the current file.

 SUBMISSION MECHANICS
   Single surface: PrairieLearn, with the PR link as an answer field.
 Rationale is split by